KorAP/Krill/Readme.md

 To run the test suite ...

-  $ mvn test
+  $ mvn clean test

-To run the server ...
+To start the server ...

   $ mvn compile exec:java